jacquessham/sfotraffic/Part1_1/EDA/readme.md

 7 - Heatmap for United Passenger count
 <img src='Images/uapax_heat.png'>
 From the tree map we have seen, we have learnt United Airlines is the largest stalkholder in SFO.
 Let's drill down the passenger count with United flights: we can see the colour turn from yellow to red in a steady increasingly pace in the last 10 years.

+## Reflection on EDA and Scripts
+Coming Soon...

+## Next Step
+You may click [here](../) to learn more about the predictive model and the prediction.